EmericReactJS/node-todolist/README.md

 # Todolist:
-login/signup/session management and database, with focus on minimizing use of frameworks/libraries and implementing an MVC design pattern.
+login/signup/session management and database, with focus on minimizing use of packages and implementing an MVC design pattern.

 ___